dell/powermax-splunk-addon/docs/source/overview.rst

 - `Dell EMC PowerMax App for Splunk Enterprise source`_

-What's New in PowerMax for Splunk 3.1
+What's New in PowerMax for Splunk 3.2
 -------------------------------------
-- Upgrade TA to jQuery 3.5.
+- Remove install_source_checksum
+- Add .readthedocs.yaml file required for building project on Read the Docs

 Contact
 -------